 Instant Pot Pinto Beans Recipe

 This dump and go Instant Pot Beans recipe is a perfect base recipe.
 You can add any spices you like.
-We love adding chopped onions, fresh thyme, bay leaves, cajun seasoning and more.
+We love adding chopped onions, fresh thyme, bay leaves, creole seasoning and more.
 Even a dash of BBQ Dry Rub or Jamaican Jerk Seasoning would be great or a few scoops of pico de gallo.

 - Pre-make beans to help make meal prep easier.
 Pinto beans are highly versatile so you can add them to many recipes.
 Cook them in the Instant Pot for shorter prep and cooking time.
 We use them in many soup recipes, like our Pasta e Fagioli recipe and Olive Garden Minestrone Soup recipe.
 This way we can control the sodium content.